-With the pat t of humans can appear to have broken these rules.
+Have humans managed to have broken these rules?
 The theory says we humans should have reached a stable population close to 300,000 years ago, at which point population growth would stop unless humans continued to evolved to become ‘fitter’ for existing or new environments.

-Yet human population growth still continues as was doubling every generation as recently as between in 1965-1972, and doubling every 50 years for half of the 20th century.
+Yet human population growth still continues, as was doubling almost every generation as recently as between in 1965-1972, and doubling every 50 years for most the 20th century.

 This would seem to suggest humans have never reached their limit, and our population is still growing unconstrained.

-But further exploration reveals this recent growth follows pervious periods of population constraints.
+But further exploration reveals this recent growth is not a continuation of historical trends.
 Homo Sapiens have existed for at least 300,000 years, which is sufficient for 6,000 doublings of population, yet if there were only 2 people 300,000 years ago, the population growth to 8 people billion now represents just 32 doublings in over 300,000 years.
 Just 32 doubling in that time is a population doubling at an average rate of less than once every 9,000 years.

 To take 9,000 years to double the population requires an annual growth rate of around 0.008%.
 A rate close perfect population stability, yet we have seen from recent times, that there can be period of rapid population growth.
-It seems likely that growth is mostly effectively zero, with occasional periods of real growth, and we have just witnessed one of these bursts.
+It seems likely that growth is mostly effectively zero, with occasional burst of real growth, and we have just witnessed one of these bursts.

-In fact, looking at the history of human population growth, as far back as back as we have any data, we have never before seen population growth anywhere near the level that was seen in the 20th century, we do as humans seem to keep raising the bar of what constitutes our optimum population level.
+While, looking at the history of human population growth, as far back as back as we have any data, we have never before seen population growth anywhere near the level that was seen in the 20th century, we do as humans seem to keep raising the bar of what constitutes our optimum population level.

-But even excluding the recent population explosion, human population growth has extended far longer than the rules suggest, unless their has been an expansion of the environment, or evolution in some form.
+Even excluding the recent population explosion, human population growth seems to have extended far longer than the rules suggest, unless their has been an expansion of the environment, or evolution in some form.